blackducksoftware/method-use-analyzer/docs/REPORT_FORMAT.md

 ## Method Uses Report

 The "method uses" report(s) are within the `referenced-method-uses` directory of the expanded report file.
-Each of this files is a JSON file, containing several elements:
+Each of these files is a JSON file, containing several elements:

 - methodUses[]
   - Array of all references described by this report